 - They put a high value on analytics.
-Fully 77 percent of winning retailers rated analytics as “very important” to their retail success, compared to 48 percent of average or lagging retailers.
+Fully 77 percent of retailers rated analytics as “very important” to their retail success, compared to 48 percent of average or lagging retailers.
 They know they can’t get by without integrating more predictive capabilities into their decision-making processes, and they understand that investing in retail analytics now is what gives them an edge in the present and future.

 - They value more rigorous forecasting.
 Nearly two-thirds of winning retailers (74 percent) rated demand forecasting technologies as “very important” to their success, compared to 58 percent for the others.

 - They bring analytics into the process earlier.
 They know that basing future plans on prior year or season sales will create self-fulfilling prophecies.
 The lost opportunities of the past will be repeated in the future.
 Instead, they bring insights from their customer analytics into the demand forecasting process upfront, not just as a sanity check at the end of the planning process.

 - They are optimistic about information.
 Higher-performing retailers are twice as likely to expect big things from demand forecasting.
 They are also nearly twice as likely to “highly value” attribute-based merchandise planning systems.

 - They are ahead of the game in implementation.
 Winners were twice as likely to have technologies already in place for attribute-based merchandise planning and demand forecasting to help with price, promotional or assortment planning.
 And they are twice as likely to have integrated their planning, allocation and replenishment systems.

 - They make smarter allocation decisions.
 Winners know they need to put products where they are most wanted or needed, and they trust demand forecasting to help them make the best localized store assortments and fulfillment decisions for direct-to-consumer orders.